AndreGraca98/console-animations/README.md

 Parameters:

 - `max_iterations`: max number of iterations to display.
 Defaults to 1 (-1 means infinite)
-- `display_chars`: list of characters to display in a loop.
+- `chars`: list of characters to display in a loop.
 Defaults to clock emojis
-- `internal_timer`: time to wait between each iteration.
+- `wait_time`: time to wait between each iteration.
 Defaults to None (no wait)
-- `raise_stop_iteration`: if True, raise StopIteration when the animation finishes.
-Defaults to False

 For more information, see the [SimpleAnimation README](./animations/readme_animation_simple.md).